frozenfrank/jwt-pizza-service/penetrationTests/peerTest.md

     ![kepelcomputing authtoken entropy analysis](./kepelcomputing-authtoken-entropy.jpeg)

 * Reuse originally retrieved valid admin auth token. _AuthTokens set to expire after 1 hour._
+* Analyzed generability of auth tokens. _Discovered that multiple auth tokens generated at the same time will have the same value and produce an error, but otherwise the auth tokens cannot be predicted.
+See the [sample errors received](./kepelcomputing-duplicate-auth-keys-sample.txt)._

 ### Against James (wheatharvest.llc)